wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/4-troubleshoot-calendars.md

 When your users attempt to use Resource Booking to schedule a resource, such as a conference room, with Microsoft Outlook, they might notice the following behavior when Resource Booking is unsuccessful:

-- The Resource does not automatically respond to meeting requests.
+- The Resource doesn't automatically respond to meeting requests.
-- The Resource does not correctly respond to meeting requests.
+- The Resource doesn't correctly respond to meeting requests.
 - The Resource is double-booking.

 This problem is usually caused by incorrect mailbox configuration, or mail flow set up with resource mailboxes.